Want to break up with plastic but don’t know where to start?

 31. If you choose to filter your water, try naked charcoal.
 Unlike Brita filters, these hunks of charcoal have no packaging around them.
 Simply plop the charcoal into a pitcher or jug and fill with tap water.
 The charcoal will absorb chlorine, lead, mercury, cadmium and copper from the water water, while imparting calcium, potassium, magnesium and phosphates.
 Life Without Plastic carries these.

 34. Ditch the paper towels.
 These not only waste paper but the plastic they are always wrapped in.
 Use rags instead, wash and reuse them.
+Or make unpaper towels.

 In the Bathroom